stitchdata/docs/_saas-integrations/quickbase/quickbase-latest.md

   - name: "date modified"
     type: "date-time"
+    description: |
-    description: "The date the record was last modified."
+      The date the record was last modified.
+This is the column Stitch will use as a [Replication Key]({{ link.replication.rep-keys | prepend: site.baseurl }}).

   - name: "last modified by"
     type: "string"